clairecDS/DoingDataScience_CaseStudy2/README.md

 #Table of Contents
 ****************************
-1.0 [Preperation, import and convert data for Chulwalar Exports] 2.0 [Analysis of the basic data]
+1.0 [Preperation, import and convert data for Chulwalar Exports]<br>
+2.0 [Analysis of the basic data]
 3.0 [Correlation of different external indicators]
 4.0 [Development of forecasting models]